 Submission to the Logos and Self-Assessment/Reflection

-I voluntarily submit my thinking, and therefore myself, to the Logos, aka to the primordial blueprint of divine reason, humility, and empathy—I see the Logos as an objective process and principles, rules of thinking that act as my foundation that govern my thought processes, and they govern my conversations with other thinkers too.
+I voluntarily submit my thinking, and therefore myself, to the Logos, aka to the universal blueprint of divine reason, humility, empathy, and courage—I experience the Logos as an objective and transformative process and principles, Divine character traits and rules of thinking that act as my foundation that govern my thought processes, my feelings, and my behaviors, and they also happen to govern my conversations with other thinkers too.
 These are objective principles of thought that are now embedded deeply in my heart via my intentional development of my inner character, so in my opinion we should submit to objective and divine principles that lie beyond subjective human perception, but not to externalized systems that claim divine or other authority.

 According to Richard Paul at CriticalThinking.org: